kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

 Several projects provide Kubernetes pod networks using CNI, some of which also support [Network Policy](/docs/concepts/services-networking/networkpolicies/).
 See the [add-ons page](/docs/concepts/cluster-administration/addons/) for a complete list of available network add-ons.
-IPv6 support was added in [CNI v0.6.0](https://github.com/containernetworking/cni/releases/tag/v0.6.0), so for IPv6 based network please use CNI version 0.6.0 or higher.
-[CNI bridge](https://github.com/containernetworking/plugins/blob/master/plugins/main/bridge/README.md) and [local-ipam](https://github.com/containernetworking/plugins/blob/master/plugins/ipam/host-local/README.md) are the only supported drivers in 1.9.
+IPv6 support was added in [CNI v0.6.0](https://github.com/containernetworking/cni/releases/tag/v0.6.0).
+[CNI bridge](https://github.com/containernetworking/plugins/blob/master/plugins/main/bridge/README.md) and [local-ipam](https://github.com/containernetworking/plugins/blob/master/plugins/ipam/host-local/README.md) are the only supported IPv6 network plugins in 1.9.

 **New for Kubernetes 1.6:** kubeadm 1.6 sets up a more secure cluster by default.
 As such it uses RBAC to grant limited privileges to workloads running